natecraddock/ziglua/readme.md

 }
 ```

 This will compile the Lua C sources and statically link with your project.
-Then simply import the `ziglua` package into your code!
+Then simply import the `ziglua` package into your code.
 Here is a simple example that pushes and inspects an integer on the Lua stack:

 ```zig
 const std = @import("std");